ocattau/ocattau/_posts/2019-01-26-trizol-with-geo-and-oyster.md

 Geoduck hemolymph:
 ![img](../notebook-images/012619-trizol-other-organisms/cent-after-add-chloro.jpg)

-### Next move:
-Try out the geoduck hemolymph and some oyster tissue samples using the Qiagen RNeasy Plus Micro Kit

 After the addition of isopropanol, incubate at room T, and centrifuge, they all looked like this (not an obvious white gel-like pellet at the bottom... but I continued as though there were one):
 ![img](../notebook-images/012619-trizol-other-organisms/after-add-iso-cent.jpg)